 Theoretical Background: The proportion of migrants in Germany has risen to about 21 % of the total population in 2015 and keeps growing strongly .
 The migratory process is generally regarded as a stressful life event affecting the individuals’ mental and physical health .
 Epidemiological studies on migrants’ health are scare and results are often contradictory .
 According to the EU and WHO migrants are exposed to an increased vulnerability of developing mental illness compared to non-migrants.

 Migration is not per se a risk factor for reduced well-being, however, migrants face in particular various psychosocial and economic burden, such as lower socio-economic status, less participating in specialist health care, and loss of social network [6,7].
 Both internal (e.g. personal traits) and external factors (e.g. immigration laws) are pivotal for coping with acculturation stress .
 Hence, more recent research has focused on the investigation of risk and resilience factors affecting migrants’ mental well-being.
 However, there is a lack of representative studies identifying risk groups, psychosocial determinants and their interaction.
-In addition, little attention has been paid to the role of interindividual and gender differences in health-related outcomes and psychological adjustment among migrants [9.
+In addition, little attention has been paid to the role of interindividual differences in health-related outcomes and psychological adjustment among migrants [9.
 10].

 Therefore, the main purpose of my dissertation project is to identify which psychological and social determinants a) buffer the vulnerability risk to suffer from mental strain and b) enhance psychological adjustment and social integration.

 Methods: In order to address the research questions, data of three different representative samples will be analyzed.
-The samples include socio-demographic, a broad spectrum of health-related (e.g. depression), psychological (e.g. personality traits) and migrations specific variables (e.g. country of origin, acculturation strategy) enhancing our understanding of underlying mechanisms of successful psychological adjustment.
+The samples include socio-demographic, a broad spectrum of health-related (e.g. depression), psychological (e.g. personality traits) and migrations specific variables (e.g. country of origin, acculturation strategy) enhancing our understanding of underlying mechanisms of psychological adjustment.

 First, based on a representative school survey of 8,518 pupils aged 12–19 years across different school types, cross-sectional data of 1,578 migrants will be analyzed.
 Psychological strain (internalizing and externalizing problems) of adolescent 1st and 2nd generation migrants will be compared to non-migrants.
 The focus in this sample is on the role of acculturation strategy (integration, assimilation, separation, marginalization) and mediation effects of personality traits (extraversion, self-efficacy, social insecurity) in predicting psychological adjustment.
 Structural equation modeling will be used to investigate the hypothesized mediating effect of personality.